Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Klippel-Trenaunay syndrome doesn’t have a cure, but treatment can help manage symptoms.
-Healthcare providers often identify and diagnose KTS shortly after a baby is born.
-Early diagnosis and treatment can reduce the risk of health complications related to KTS.
+Although Klippel-Trenaunay syndrome doesn’t have a cure, many treatments can help you manage symptoms.
+Early diagnosis and treatment (often soon after birth) can reduce the risk of health complications related to KTS.

 Some providers use the abbreviation CLVM to refer to Klippel-Trenaunay syndrome.
 CLVM refers to the changes in your: